hmc-cs111-fall2016/project-ideas/free-1.md

 never programmed before.

-Another interesting program I found, which is much simpler than Processing and has a very intuitive GUI IS Kaleidoscope, featured on Google's [Made with Code](https://www.madewithcode.com/projects/art).
+Another interesting program I found, which is much simpler than Processing and has a very intuitive GUI is Kaleidoscope, featured on Google's [Made with Code](https://www.madewithcode.com/projects/art).
 It allows the user to drag and drop shapes and select the animation they want from a drop down menu.
 Unlike Processing, the range of features is very limited and there isn't too much customization the user can do.